okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 ### Collect and save customer credentials

 Okta generates a unique set of credentials (client ID and client secret) for your customer when they install your integration in their Okta org.
-See [HOC&mdash;Set up an API service integration](https://www.figma.com/proto/1hqMxP4MrqXR07atucaGvM/OAuth-API-Integrations---Partner-Mocks?node-id=1550%3A9898&starting-point-node-id=1550%3A9668).
+See [Set up an API service integration](https://help.okta.com/okta_help.htm?type=oie&id=csh-api-service-integrations).
 You must collect and store these credentials for each customer to allow your integration to work with the customer's Okta org.

-To implement the Client Credentials grant flow in your integration, provide an interface to collect and store these API service integration credentials:
+To implement the Client Credentials flow in your integration, provide an interface to collect and store these API service integration credentials:

 * Okta tenant (organization) domain (for example, `acme.okta.com`)
 * client ID